Develop the clinical and research skills you need for a fulfilling career as a counseling psychologist.

 Complete practicum training at a range of sites, including university counseling centers, integrated behavioral healthcare centers, the Veterans Administration and community mental health agencies.

-What can I do with a Ph.D. in counseling psychology?
+What can you do with a Ph.D. in counseling psychology?

 The Counseling Psychology Ph.D. program is accredited by the American Psychological Association.
-Our last accreditation review was completed in December 2012, and we earned seven years of accredited status.
+Our last accreditation review was completed in July 2021, and we earned ten years of accredited status.

 For information regarding accreditation status, contact: